Genius ERP: ready out-of-the-box for custom manufacturing.

 A bill of materials, also known as a BOM, is the comprehensive list of all required parts, items, raw materials, and assemblies that you need to manufacture a product.
 A BOM also includes instructions on how to use the required parts, as well as instructions on procuring the materials.
 A BOM is one of the most important documents for a custom manufacturer—think of it as a recipe—as it includes all of the components and steps you need to take to manufacture your product.

-There are two subsets of BOMs that product manufacturers will use in their shops to create a product: EBOMs and MBOMs.
+There are two subsets of types of BOMs that product manufacturers will use in their shops to create a finished product: EBOMs and MBOMs.

-MBOMs are more detailed than EBOMs in both structure and depth, as MBOMs need to include a line for every required part or assembly, along with instructions on how the part is to be used.
+MBOMs are more detailed than EBOMs in both structure and depth, as MBOMs need to include a line for every materials required part or assembly on the supply chain, along with instructions on how the part is to be used.
 For example, if the product you are building needs 12 of a certain type of screw, each screw will be listed in the manufacturing BOM, along with the subassembly where it is to be used.
-On the other hand, the EBOM for your product will only include a line that lists that 12 screws are required.
+On the other hand, the EBOM for your finished product will only include a line that lists that 12 screws are required from the supply chain.

 As the MBOM is the master document that your entire shop will use to build a product, including a comprehensive list of all components and the detailed instructions about how each part or material will be used—including how to procure each part—your MBOM needs to be detailed, accurate, organized, and up-to-date.